Skip to content

 ND Conditions Learning Programme

-Our next face to face programme in Halton will be in June contact us to register your interest or book below to attend online on Tuesday and Thursday evenings beginning 22nd April.
+Our next face to face programme in Halton will be across 3 Tuesdays 3rd, 10th and 17th June or online across 6 Tuesday evenings beginning 3rd June.

 Learning Workshops